How to use One Signal in LaravelLaravel

 php artisan vendor:publish --provider="Ladumor\OneSignal\OneSignalServiceProvider"

-Add the provider to your config/app.php into provider section if using lower version of Laravel,
+Add the provider to your config/app.php into the provider section if using a lower version of Laravel,

 Add the Facade to your config/app.php into aliases section,

 'OneSignal' => \Ladumor\OneSignal\OneSignal::class

 ONE_SIGNAL_AUTH_KEY is optional if you do not want to create an app.
 I hope you are familiar with the One Signal Platform and know how to get APP_ID and AUTHORIZE.
 If not, you should see the below image for how to get it.

 So, we are done.
 Let's check how to send push notifications.